Andy Todd (footballer, born 1974): Hereford United

 On 14 October 2011, Todd moved to Hereford United, on a non-contract basis having previously been on trial with Port Vale and Burton Albion.

-He was released by Hereford management after just four appearances in a Hereford shirt, due to a belief his legs had 'gone'.
+He made his debut for the club, starting the whole game, in a 2–0 win against Bradford City on 15 October 2011.
+However, Todd was released by Hereford management after just four appearances in a Hereford shirt, due to a belief his legs had 'gone' and has retired from professional football.
 In response to some criticism of the decision from a number of Hereford fans, Hereford United Director of Football Gary Peters confirmed the decision to release the highly regarded fan's favourite on the club website (6 November 2011).

 Armadale

-In March 2013 it was announced that he had signed for Australian club Armadale in the Football West State League, Premier Division.
+In March 2013 it was announced that Todd came out of retirement to sign for Australian club Armadale in the Football West State League, Premier Division.
+He went on to make two appearances for the club before retiring from professional football once again.

-Managerial career
+Coaching career

-Linfield
+Non-playing coaching staff

 On 26 April 2014, it was announced that Todd was appointed as the assistant manager to Warren Feeney at NIFL Premiership club Linfield in Northern Ireland, effective on 1 May 2014.
 Todd retained that position when David Healy was appointed the new manager of Linfield on 14 October 2015, as Feeney quit the job to become the assistant manager of Newport County.

-Newport County

 On 15 January 2016, Warren Feeney was appointed as the manager of League Two club Newport County with Todd appointed as assistant manager.
 A good start saw Newport gain 21 points from the first 12 games, but results then worsened.
 Newport finished the season in 22nd place in League Two, avoiding relegation.
 Feeney and Todd were sacked by Newport on 28 September 2016 with Newport County bottom of League Two having gained just 6 points from their first 9 matches of the 2016–17 season.

-Blackpool

-From October 2016 to August 2018, he was the assistant under Gary Bowyer at Blackpool.
+From October 2016 to June 2018, Todd was the assistant under Gary Bowyer at Blackpool.

-Bradford City

-In March 2019, he was appointed as the assistant manager of Bradford City, again under Bowyer.
+In March 2019, Todd was appointed as the assistant manager of Bradford City, again under Bowyer.
 Todd left Bradford City in May 2019, following the club's relegation to League Two.

+In January 2020, Todd was appointed as the assistant manager of Bulgarian side Pirin Blagoevgrad again, under Feeney.
+He quickly settled in the country despite the pandemic.
+However in October, Todd left the club, "citing personal reasons".

 Personal life

 His father is former Derby County and England defender Colin Todd who was manager of Middlesbrough when Andy made his debut.
+He spoke out his relationship with his father while they were at Bolton Wanderers.

+Todd is married to his wife, Dawn, and together, they have three children.
+Both him and Dawn took part in a charity organisation.